dimantha1234/pipedream/components/twitter/sources/search-twitter/readme.md

 <h1 align="left"><strong>Twitter: Search Mentions</strong></h1>

-Emit new Tweets when a new tweet matches your search.
+Emit new Tweets that match your search criteria.

-## Run Now

-Event sources run on Pipedream's infrastructure and turn any API into an event stream.
-Inspect events, trigger Pipedream workflows, or consume events in your own app using APIs.
+Deploy and run this source on Pipedream for free to inspect emitted events, trigger Pipedream workflows, or consume events in your own app using APIs.

 <a href="http://pipedream.com"><img src="https://img.shields.io/static/v1?label=&message=Run%20on%20Pipedream&color=brightgreen&style=for-the-badge"></a>